 Brackenbury & Austin Pty.
 Ltd. were based in the Sydney suburb of Surry Hills with offices at 247 Devonshire Street and a factory next door at 7 Nickson Street.
 Google Map/Street View in 2017 showed what would have been a large, single-story factory and the offices converted to modern apartments with, happily, the Brackenbuty & Austin Script left in place on the facade.
 In the Sydney Morning Herald for 22/1/1949 they advertised that they:….had capacity available on their 10' x 4' x 4' metal planing machine and their No.1 Richards Horizontal Boring Machine and on 1/11/1950 they offered: ...machine tools reconditioned to original accuracy ... all suggesting that the company must have diversified into small lathe production as a means of keeping busy.

-Run by a Mr. Brackenbury and the Austin Brothers (sons of the founder) the active life of the Company probably finished in the late 1950s (or at least, production of lathes is likely to have ended by then) with a legal de-registration noted as late as January, 2006.
+Run by a Mr. Brackenbury and the Austin Brothers (sons of the founder) the active life of the Company probably finished in the late 1960s (or at least, production of lathes is likely to have ended by then) with a legal de-registration noted as late as January, 2006.
 After closure, apprentices were transferred to other factories - though they were shocked to discover that these lacked the close-knit, family atmosphere present at B & A with its seventeen or eighteen-strong workforce and personal involvement of the owners and the one-time shop steward, Arthur Shortland.
 Alan Austin continued his career by going to work in the drawing office at Nuttall Engineering (he had a degree in engineering and designed most of the jigs used at B&A).